kaelzhang/absolutize-css-resources/README.md

 # absolutize-css-resources

-Convert css images and other resources into absolute paths
+Converts the links of all css images, fonts and other resources into absolute paths from a css file, and you are free to worry about improper replacement.

 ## Install